doctorfree/Obsidian-Custom-Discogs/assets/templates/Dataviews/Albums_1977.md

 banner_y: 1.0
 ---

-# Discogs Albums released in 1977
+# Albums released in 1977

-This code displays all albums from the __USERNAME__ folder released in the 70s sorted by year.
+This code displays all albums from the __USERNAME__ folder released in 1977 sorted by artist.

 ````markdown
 ```dataview
 TABLE WITHOUT ID
   artist AS "Artist",
-  link(file.link, title) as Album, genres AS "Genres", year AS "Year"
+  link(file.link, title) as Album, year AS "Year"
 FROM "__USERNAME__"
-WHERE artist != null AND title != null AND year > 1969 AND year < 1980
+WHERE artist != null AND title != null AND year = 1977
-SORT year ASC
+SORT artist ASC
 ```
 ````